-If you’d sooner ride down the streets of your neighborhood rather than taking your board to the park to perfect your ollies, you should most likely look into purchasing a longboard.
+If you'd sooner ride down the streets of your neighbourhood rather than taking your board to the park to perfect your ollies, you should most likely look into purchasing a longboard.

 There are quite a few longboard options on the market, which you can see in our longboard guide; however, sometimes you need to find a longboard that is not going to break your bank.